hazimhussein/db_project_indecol/docs/index.md

 <!-- {: .warning }
 > This website documents the features of the current `main` branch of the Just the Docs theme.
 See [the CHANGELOG] for a list of releases, new features, and bug fixes. -->

-## IndEcx
+## IndEcX
 Industrial Ecology Projects Database : Aimed to facilitate storage, access, and retrieval of the different projects created by the Industrial Ecology Group at NTNU.

 ## Basic Structure
 The code for the IndEcX is divided into:
-- backend: reponsible for creating the database and serving it as an API
+- backend: responsible for creating the database and serving it as an API
 - data: where the database file, and uploaded files are stored
 - frontend: responsible for creating the website where the database is accessed from
-- production files (no specific folder for them): these are the files reponsible for creating the servers to serve the previous parts and combining them into a docker container
+- production files (no specific folder for them): these are the files responsible for creating the servers to serve the previous parts and combining them into a docker container

 ##########